 Duration: 2 days

-Instructor(s): John C. Bourdon, Robert A. Hubbard, John Morgan, Mahmood Moshfeghian
+Instructor(s): John C. Bourdon, John Morgan, Mahmood Moshfeghian

 This course is designed for a broad, non-technical audience requiring an overview of the gas processing industry, including the types of equipment and processes that are used.

 General administration and supervisory, non-technical management personnel, as well as anyone that could benefit from a broad overview of important aspects of the gas processing industry.

 You Will Learn:

 - An overview of natural gas and world energy trends

 - Natural gas sources, compositions, and product specifications, and related oil and gas terminology